JenniferWjertzoch/recipe-platform_web_challenge_jennifer_wjertzoch/README.md

-## Marley Spoon Recipes
+## Recipes Platform

-Show a list of Marley Spoon's recipes Contentful API to fetch the data.
+Show a list of recipes Contentful API to fetch the data.

 Solution by [Jennifer Wjertzoch](mailto:wjertzochjennifer@gmail.com)